orrkrup/RL-Excercises/README.md

 * DQN visual solution of Acrobot-v1

 ## Usage
 Clone the repository to your local environment.
+To install, type `pip install .` in the main directory.
 To view results and evaluate model, from the main directory run `./package_name/run.py`.
 Each package also contains a training file, which can be used to train a new model.